Aristotle and Dante Dive into the Waters of the World: Plot

-Ari’s family goes to Dante’s house for Thanksgiving, and Dante’s mother, Soledad, is pregnant.
+Ari's family goes to Dante's house for Thanksgiving, and Dante's mother, Soledad, is pregnant.
 After she has serious contractions, Jaime drives her and both families to the hospital, where she has a son, whom she names Sophocles.

-Shortly after the birth of Sophocles, Jaime has a heart attack and passes away in Ari’s arms.
+Shortly after the birth of Sophocles, Jaime has a heart attack and passes away in Ari's arms.
 Ari enters a mourning period, including a moment when he breaks down in the desert in front of Gina, Susie, and Dante, as well as a scene where Dante washes him in the shower.
 Ari delivers the eulogy at the funeral.
-He bonds with his mom afterwards, and she gifts him his father’s old journal from when he was in the military.
+He bonds with his mom afterwards, and she gifts him his father's old journal from when he was in the military.

 Ari, Susie, and a boy in their class named Chuy fight back against a racist teacher, and they are suspected of releasing a box of crickets into her room, then befriend the perpetrator and nickname him Cricket.

 Ari and Dante discuss college plans.
 Ari plans to attend the University of Texas at El Paso, and Dante reveals he was accepted into an art program in Paris but is undecided on attending because he doesn’t want to leave Ari.
 They have an argument where Ari tells him to follow his dreams and attend, but Dante interprets that sentiment as wanting to push him away and break up.
 Dante ends up leaving for Paris to attend the university.
 On a whim, Ari buys a plane ticket to visit Dante in Paris.
-Dante’s father, Sam, corresponds with him and tells Dante where and when to meet him.
-They reconcile at the Louvre in front of Dante’s favorite painting, "The Raft of Medusa" by Géricault.
+Dante's father, Sam, corresponds with him and tells Dante where and when to meet him.
+They reconcile at the Louvre in front of Dante's favorite painting, The Raft of the Medusa by Géricault.